 Day is celebrated by both the Irish and non-Irish.
 Parades, the wearing of

 green, and the eating of Irish food has become very popular as "Everyone wants

 Irish cookbook and food lore author, Maura Laverty, tells us in her lovely

-book Maura Laverty's Cookery Book that while it may be known as
+book Maura Laverty's Cookery Book that while outside of Ireland it

-encompasses many types of quick breads; from a flat sweet griddle bread,
+encompasses many types of quick breads; from a griddle bread,

-to brown bread, to a dark spicy treacle bread, to a currant and caraway
+to brown bread, to a treacle bread, to a currant and caraway

 seed bread, to even a raisin soda bread (spotted dick or spotted dog).
 Yet

 in its simplest form, Irish soda bread is made with just four ingredients;

 flour, salt, baking soda, and buttermilk (or sour milk).
 Soda bread gets its